On regular and random two-dimensional packing of crosses: Introduction

+When moving from disks to more complex shapes like polygons \cite{Xu2017,Zhao2019}, ellipses and dimers \cite{Schreck2010}, complex packing structures are found.
+Non-convex shapes composed of straight or bent segments have been considered in numerical simulations e.~g. in Refs. \cite{Zheng2017,Marschall2020,Meng2020}.
+In contrast to the number of numerical studies, experimental work has been performed only scarcely.

-Obviously, the most relevant geometrical feature of crosses is their arm width to length ratio, which will determine their optimal packing structure (the one with the best area filling).
-We denote here the length of the arm as $a$, its width as $b$ (see Fig.~\ref{fig:1}), the aspect ratio as $\rho=b/a$, and the cross 'size' as $\ell=2a+b$ (the distance of the ends of opposing arms).
+The packing of cross-shaped objects in a plane has been analysed before in different contexts and under different aspects (e.~g. \cite{Atkinson2012,Zheng2017,Marschall2020,Meng2020}), since it is both interesting from a fundamental point of view and for practical purposes.
+We refer here to regular flat objects with fourfold symmetry, a horizontal and four vertical mirror planes ($D_{4h}$).
+Their extension in the third dimension is disregarded and we consider only their 2D projections.
+The two types of crosses considered in this study are shown in Fig.~\ref{fig:crosses1}.
+The most relevant geometrical feature of crosses is their arm width to arm length ratio, which will determine their optimal packing structure (the one with the best area filling).
+We denote here the length of the arm as $a$, its width as $b$ (see Fig.~\ref{fig:crosses1}), the aspect ratio as $\rho=b/a$, and the cross 'size' as $\ell=2a+b$ (the distance of the ends of opposing arms).
+The simplest crosses have arms with flat ends.
 The limiting cases of those structures for $a\rightarrow 0$, $\rho\rightarrow\infty$ are squares and for $b\rightarrow 0$, $\rho\rightarrow 0$ crossed line segments.
+A slight variation is the cross shape with rounded arms.
+It has been considered in some studies in literature.